dheera/big-yellow-proxxon-mf70-conversion/README.md

 ## Instructions

-First, complete part 0 for both versions.
-Then complete the respective version of part 1 below depending on whether you are doing the hand version or CNC version.

-### Part 0: for both versions

-Remove this Z axis cover, which gives an extra 3mm of clearance to the back side of the mill.
+Remove this thick plastic cover on the Z axis, which gives the Y axis an extra 3mm of clearance to the back side of the mill.

 Remove the 2 axis stage and take it apart until you have the X axis looking like this.
 Note that the "Proxxon" logo is on the front side, but we will take that off later, so you may want to mark the front side of the aluminum plate with a grease pen or scribe.
-The aluminum plate is subtly NOT symmetrical.
+Note that Proxxon's X and Y axis aluminum plates are intentionally NOT perfectly symmetrical by design, so when you put them back together the direction matters or you will not be able to assemble it.

 Drop in the 3D printed "all-y-channel".
 It should fit snugly.
 You may have to slightly loosen the screws and tighten them back.